danielfett/draft-dpop/mainmatter.md

-The [Prevention of Token Replay at a Different Endpoint](#Objective_Replay_Different_Endpoint) is achieved through the binding of the DPoP JWT to a certain URI and HTTP method.
+The [Prevention of Token Replay at a Different Endpoint](#Objective_Replay_Different_Endpoint) is achieved through the binding of the DPoP token to a certain URI and HTTP method.
+However, DPoP does not achieve the same level of protection as, for example, OAuth Mutual TLS [@I-D.ietf-oauth-mtls], as described in the following.

-## DPoP Token Replay
+## DPoP Token Replay {#Token_Replay}

 If an adversary is able to get hold of a DPoP token, the adversary could replay that token later at the same endpoint (the HTTP endpoint